 This figure is significant because you could have saved this much ($805.76 remaining in your pocket at the high end) by paying down the larger debt first.

-Of course, all this means nothing if you don’t curb your spending.
-If you keep on adding to your debt, you keep sinking, and no amount of interest calculation will help.
-The basic rules remain the same:
+Of course, all this means nothing if you don’t learn to reduce your debt to income ratio.
+If you keep on adding to your debt, especially in the form of frivolous things, you will keep sinking further into the abyss, and no amount of interest calculation will help.
+The basic rules will always remain the same.

 - Pay down the balance with the highest interest first to save money

 - Pay more than the minimum due to cut down on the amount you pay in the long run